denyslazarenko/denyslazarenko.github.io/projects.md

 <div class="col-12 col-sm-8">
     <h3><a href="https://gen.tech/" class="btn btn-light"> Genesis Tech</a>Junior Machine Learning Engineer</h3>
     <p class="italic">June 2017 - August 2018</p>
+    I worked in a project Jiji.ng - Nigeria's number one online marketplace that enables users post free ads and get buyers faster.
+Jiji was founded in 2014 and within a short space of time it has grown to become the market leader in Nigeria.
     <p> Main responsibilities:
         <ul>
         <li>Website User Text Analysis: error detection and correction of the English texts, gibberish detection, semantic analysis using NLP based approaches </li>